Learning Center

 2. Continue the story.

-After reading a story, students might be asked to predict what the characters might do the next time a similar situation occurs.
+After the Fall by Dan SantatAfter reading a story, students may be asked to predict what the characters might do the next time a similar situation occurs.
 This is often compared to book sequels where the same characters face another problem.
-After the Fall is a great example of this, as it begins with Humpty Dumpty walking out of the hospital after his preview accident.
-Assuming the character(s) learned a life lesson, this second story should demonstrate a parallel problem but see the solution come much more quickly.

 3. Insert the missing part/page.

-The third narrative-response option asks students to insert a missing part where the original text may have a gap.
+Generate narratives in response to reading - Use the idea of deleted scenes from moviesThe third narrative-response option asks students to insert a missing excerpt.
 Think of these like the deleted scenes from movies.
-Such “gaps” occur when time moves quickly between actions, when events are merely mentioned, or conversations simply referenced.
+Such “gaps” occur when time moves quickly between actions, when events are merely mentioned, or conversations between characters are only referenced.
 Students insert the missing part into the middle of the plot.

-4. Write a historical fiction.
+4. Write an historical fiction.

 5. Write a sci-fi.